SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

       *Figure 14: The chosen value for energy calibration*

-   After clicking the confirm button, the results (Crystal type, the old offset, and the new offset) will be shown on the terminal as shown in figure 15.
+   After clicking the confirm button, the results (Crystal type, the old offset, and the new calculated offset) will be shown on the terminal as shown in figure 15.

    .. figure:: /images/energyCalibrationResults.png
       :align: center